 The results of our tests indicated that, in all significant respects, the District has properly accounted for the expenditures held in the Bond Funds and that such expenditures were made for authorized Bond projects.
+Further, salaries of administrators were charged to the Bond Fund only to the extent they performed administrative oversight for construction projects as allowed by opinion 04-110 issued on November 9, 2004, by the State of California Attorney General.
+District procedures for disbursement of funds were applied in accordance with laws and regulations, as well as policies approved by the Board of Trustees.

-SCHEDULE OF FINDINGS AND QUESTIONED COSTS JUNE 30, 2014
+SCHEDULE OF FINDINGS AND QUESTIONED COSTS JUNE 30, 2016